theryancook/CoderAcademyProject-assignment_T2A2/README.md

 In the other type of database, NoSQL (which are non-relational databases), there’s no specific query syntax.
 Instead of using tables, NoSQL databases may take the form of key-value, wide-column or graph (just to name a few).

 Some of the other key differences include that SQL databases are vertically scalable, whereas NoSQL are horizontally scalable.
 SQL requires a predefined schema, whereas NoSQL uses a dynamic schema.
 SQL also requires specific database hardware.

+### Q12 - Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O)

+### Q13 - Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O)

+### Q14 - Conduct research into a marketplace website (app) and answer the following parts:
+###  a.
+List and describe the software used by the app.
+###  b.
+Describe the hardware used to host the app.
+###  c.
+Describe the interaction of technologies within the app
+###  d.
+Describe the way data is structured within the app
+###  e.
+Identify entities which must be tracked by the app
+###  f.
+Identify the relationships and associations between the entities you have identified in part (e)
+###  g.
+Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)